Beijing grapples with Games legacy four years on

 Yet today both places are better known for the steady stream of curious tourists they attract -- some 4.61 million visitors in 2011 -- rather than as locations for major sporting events.

-While the Bird’s Nest does host the odd football match or track and field competition, it has also been the site of a “winter wonderland” theme park and concerts.
+While the Bird’s Nest does host the odd football match or track and field competition, it has also been the site of what was billed as China’s first rodeo, a “winter wonderland” theme park, and concerts.

-The stadium’s management estimates that at the current rate, it will take some three decades to recoup the 3 billion yuan ($480 million) cost of building it.

 “The cost for building Olympic venues was substantial.
 But the organizers failed to consider overall how to use the venues after the Olympics when building these sites or even bidding for the Olympics,” said Yan Qiang, chief sports editor of NetEase Media Group.